harrisk2018/Reflection/README.md

 ## 5-11-18

 This week during class we went over java script, we learned the basic concept of it and how to make pop up alerts.
 We have a sotry going through ippism and yeah.
 I worked on my google firday and added the ranking to the nfl draft prospects.
 I learned about java even more twords the end of the weeek.
 Overall it was a good week.

+#Reflection16
+## 5-18-18

+This is are final reflection.
+During this semester I learned, boot strap and java script.
+Profile project.
+We worked on projects such as a profile, pizza order website.
+I leaned how to write code to termainal.
+I look foward going foward with this class.